ankushkaudi/TryHackMe-Walkthroughs/Easy/RootMe.md

 https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php

 Make sure to change the IP address and the port
-IP address is the address of your attack box or VPN IP address Port can be any arbitrary port number
+-> IP address is the address of your attack box or VPN IP address
+-> Port can be any arbitrary port number

 --Pic 6 --

-Start a netcat listen on the mentioned port with the command as follows : nc -lvnp 9001
+Start a netcat listen on the mentioned port with the command as follows :
+nc -lvnp 9001

 -- Pic 8--

 Uplooad the php payload after changing IP address and port.
-After uploading it an error as PHP não é permitido! which means PHP is not allowed.
+After uploading it an error as
+PHP não é permitido! which means PHP is not allowed.

 -- Pic 5 --

 Searching for php file extensions, we can find few like php4, php5, etc.

 Save the payload as payload.php5 and upload which gives a message "The file has been uploaded" but still we do not find any shell on netcat

 -- Pic 7 --

-Navigating to the uploads directory (ref : gobuster directory enumeration) we can find our payload here clicking on it will gove a shell on our netcat
+Navigating to the uploads directory (ref : gobuster directory enumeration) we can find our payload here clicking on it will give a shell on our netcat.

 -- Pic 9--